XNAT-Dashboards/XNAT-Dashboards/docs/developer_guide.rst

 In each method provide the arguments::

     1st arg= example_data_list
-    2nd arg= Value on Xaxis since on x axis we will have scan type use 'type' for this example_data_list 3rd arg= Value on Yaxis since on y axis we will have counted values of each scan type use 'id' 4th arg= Provide a name for values displayed on Xaxis if you want the same name as in 'type' write 'id'
+    2nd arg= Value on x-axis since on x axis we will have scan type use 'type' for this example_data_list 3rd arg= Value on y-axis since on y axis we will have counted values of each scan type use 'id' 4th arg= Provide a name for values displayed on x-axis if you want the same name as in 'type' write 'id'

 This method will return a dictionary of following format::